 Pines provides the best quality wheatgrass, barley grass, oat grass, rye grass, kale and alfalfa of any grower anywhere in the world.
-We started with wheatgrass more than 40 years ago and soon added the other products.
-Our long experience with wheatgrass is why we can offer the best price and best quality to you for our real wheatgrass ingredient.
+Our farm first produced cereal grass in 1932.
+Our long experience with wheatgrass and other cereal grasses is why we can offer the best price and best quality to you.
 If you are purchasing greens from another grower, please check with us.
-We know we can beat their quality and probably can also beat their price.
+Because we follow the science, we can definitely beat their quality and probably can also beat their price.
 Our 8-step process ensures not only unmatched quality but products from 100% organic farmers who truly want to protect the planet.

 We grow real wheatgrass as nature intends.
 We grow it slowly over the winter in the correct climate.
 In fact, our location in Northeastern Kansas is the location that grew the wheatgrass detailed in books by Ann Wigmore.
 We still use many of the same fields and follow the same methods for the research she discussed in her books.
 That means we grow it over winter for harvest at the jointing stage in the early spring.
 Even after 200 days, the wheatgrass is still shorter than growing it quickly in a tray.
 The bottom picture on the left shows real wheatgrass at the jointing stage in the spring after 200 days.
 The top picture shows unnaturally grown tray wheatgrass after 10 days with its tangle of moldy roots.

-We plant real wheatgrass in the fall.
+We plant our real wheatgrass in the fall.
 The air is starting to get cold at night, but the soil is still warm.
-For countless generations farmers developed real wheatgrass as a cold weather crop.
-They grow it slowly through the winter.
+Wheatgrass is a cold weather crop.
+It needs to grow it slowly through the winter.
 The warm soil and cold air induces a complex root structure.
 In the first 30 days, the roots have gone down a foot or more deep in our rich glacial soil.
 Yet, the leaves are only about one or two inches tall.
 With deep roots and very short grass, the plant is ready to go through the winter in a “dormant state.”

 Although the leaves do not grow much during the cold of winter, the roots are busy building a reserve of energy for the spring.
 This picture is in the early spring about 190 days after planting.
 The daytime temperature seldom gets above 60 degrees Fahrenheit during the day and is still freezing most nights.
 The plant is just beginning to develop an exceptionally high nutritional level.
 Charles Schnabel discovered this very high nutrition during the short once-a-year period known as the jointing stage.
 Steve Meyerowitz wrote the book, “Wheatgrass: Nature’s Finest Medicine.”
 Like Ann Wigmore, he praised Schnabel’s work and the medical research he initiated.
 In fact, Meyerowitz dedicated his book to Schnabel.
 He called him “The Father of Wheatgrass” in his dedication.